gilbertw1/drop/README.md

 Drop can be used to take a screenshot and allows you to select a portion of the screen to save and upload.
 Additionally, a single window can be screenshotted by simply clicking on the window.
-Once the screenshot has been saved and upload a notification will popup saying the screenshot has been upload and a url to the screenshot will be saved in the clipboard.
+Once the screenshot has been saved and upload a notification will popup saying the screenshot has been uploaded and a url to the screenshot will be saved in the clipboard.

     drop -s